 You may have some swelling and bruising for approximately a week after a minor surgery with 7-10 days of dietary and activity restrictions.
 With larger grafts, you may have as much as two to six weeks of dietary and activity restrictions.
 Whet her you receive a bone graft in preparation for dental implants, to make your dentistry feel more comfortable and look more natural, or to reconstruct areas affected by a birth defect, you can expect an effective and durable outcome.

 Learn more about the procedures that AOS offers, including our bone graft treatments.
-Contact our offices in Peoria, Galesburg, or Macomb for an appointment.
+Contact our offices in Peoria and Galesburg for an appointment.